 The kids acted like they accomplished something important after they watched Rear Window.
 And yes, they slept that night, even though they often find excuses to come down because they “heard a noise”.
 Perhaps they didn’t feel tricked or spooked by Rear Window because it is so smart and it made them feel smart, too.
 Steadily it earned their approval, and so they felt like willing participants in the experience rather than hijacked observers.

 From there we watched Butch Cassidy & The Sundance Kid, Monty Python’s The Holy Grail, and Young Frankenstein.
 This one got a lot of groans when we started because “It’s black and white!!”
 But as soon as Gene Wilder stabbed himself in the leg and slowly announced, “Class…is…dismissed,” they fell for it, hook, line and scalpel.

 Older movies have a sharp sense of humor that current family movies don’t.
 Sure, I get a kick out of a fart joke every now and then, but how many before the whole thing just stinks?
-I want to expose my kids to smart humor, like when Butch and Sundance were in the middle of a gunfight with the Bolivian police and they were running low on ammunition.
+I want to expose my kids to smart humor, like when Butch and Sundance are in the middle of a gunfight with the Bolivian police and they run low on ammunition.

 Butch: We’re going to run out unless we can get to that mule and get some more.